ACRRM/curriculum-docusaurus/docs/rural-generalist/learning-areas/obstetrics-and-gynaecology.md

 #### CG.S.31

-Work within National and state legislation relating to women’s health including legal responsibilities regarding notification of disease, birth, death and autopsy relevant to the state concerned.
+Work within National and state legislation relating to women’s health including legal responsibilities regarding notification of disease, birth, death and autopsy relevant to the state concerned

 ### Attributes